REPLACE FACTORY SHROUDS, (2020-21).

 CORE SHOW - Too much or too little core showing past the wedge can compromise the terminal efficiency. - Position the wedge on the core exactly where the manufacturer states so the strands are formed over the wedge correctly to distribute the load equally among all strands.

-WRONG WEDGE - Ensure you have the correct matching size wedge designed for the terminal and the wire. - The wrong size wedge cannot grip wire and can be pulled out of the terminal.
+WRONG WEDGE - Ensure you have the correct matching size wedge designed for the terminal and the wire. - The wrong size wedge cannot grip the wire and can be pulled out of the terminal.

 GALLING - Use Loctite on the thread as a lubricant to prevent galling during assembly.
 Also use it on the former so it turns freely inside during assembly.
 Its amazingly easy to literally weld the terminal parts together by dry tightening.
-After tightening, the Loctite becomes an adhesive that prevents loosening.

-GALLED THREAD - If the thread rumbles (squeaking is OK) it can lead to galling.
+DAMAGED THREAD - If the thread rumbles (squeaking is OK) it can lead to galling.
 Keep it clean. - Exchange the terminal for one with smooth thread.

 SEALANT - Sta-Lok & Norseman recommend polysulfide or polyurethane sealant that is free of acetylsalicylic acid (vinegar smell) to completely fill the inside to prevent corrosion.